 You can visit a museum, and you can watch a movie, read a book or listen to a podcast on the holocaust.
 Yet, until you have been to an actual concentration camp, I do not think you can fathom the depths of cruelty that racism and genocide caused.

-For this reason alone, I recommend that anybody in Germany takes the time to pay their respects to the millions of people they lost their lives during the holocaust.
+For this reason alone, I recommend that anybody in Germany takes the time to pay their respects to the millions of people who lost their lives during the holocaust.

 Nikki Webster is a travel writer who covers how to travel while grinding a day job, how to travel without breaking the bank, hotels, cruising, and off-the-beaten-track experiences.
 She is particularly fond of Florida and writes extensively about the state.
 She flies around 60,000 miles per year and has visited 54 countries, 50 states, and six continents.
 You can read all about her travels at www.britonthemove.com.